julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, January 10, 2025.
+Saturday, January 11, 2025.
 Quote of the day:

-> "I followed my heart, and it led me to the beach." - Anonymous
+> "Do you really think it is weakness that yields to temptation?
+I tell you that there are terrible temptations which it requires strength, strength and courage to yield to." - Oscar Wilde